 Spellbreak Accessibility Report

-Spellbreak offers 24 accessibility features in the Difficulty, Reading, Navigation, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
+We've documented 24 accessibility features for Spellbreak in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual, Audio and Communication areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Spellbreak is an online magic battle like Fortnite, but this Battle Royale is fought with spells rather than guns.
 This means more varied gameplay and tactics as you master different elemental magic and cast powerful spell combinations.

 You can opt to Toggle Crouch, Automatic Sprint or Toggle Sprint.
 You can opt to Toggle or Hold Levitation power.
 You can also select Aim Assist percentage.
 You can also opt to double-tap the Left Stick or Hold the Left Stick to ping danger notifications to other players.
 You can remap mouse and keyboard but only select presets for controllers.

-Spellbreak has 2 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 1 accessibility feature for Difficulty in Spellbreak which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Competitive Difficulty: Difficulty not adjustable, because you compete against other players.